1. Configuring an Assignment for Grading

 Grading with Quick Eval

 Quick Eval is a grading tool that allows you to view a list of ungraded submissions that need to be evaluated.
-Quick Eval syncs with all graded tools in Brightspace (Assignment, Discussions, Quizzes, etc.) .
+Quick Eval syncs with all graded tools in Brightspace (Assignment, Discussions, Quizzes, etc.).
 All activities that need to be evaluated will appear in Quick Eval until they are graded and feedback is published.

-1. Log in to Brightspace using your MyCarletonOne credentials.
+1. Log into Brightspace using your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Progress.
+3. In the navbar, select Progress.

 4. In the drop-down menu, select Quick Eval.